Coalgebraic Tools for Randomness-Conserving Protocols: Basic Results

 To derive the efficiency of serial protocols, we need a form of the law of large numbers (see \cite{Chung74,Feller71v1}).
 Unfortunately, the law of large numbers as usually formulated does not apply verbatim, as the random variables in question are bounded but not independent, or (under a different formulation) independent but not bounded.
 Our main result, Theorem \ref{thm:opt} below, can be regarded as a specialized version of this result adapted to our needs.

 Our version requires that the variances of certain random variables vanish in the limit.
-This holds under a mild condition \eqref{eq:cassm} on the growth rate of $m_n$, the maximum consumption in the $n$th component protocol, and is true for all serial protocols considered in this paper.
-The condition \eqref{eq:cassm} is satisfied by all finite serial protocols in which $m_n$ is bounded, or $m_n=O(n)$ and $c_n$ is unbounded.
+We need to impose mild conditions \eqref{eq:cassm} on the growth rate of $m_n$, the maximum consumption in the $n$th component protocol, and the growth rate of production relative to consumption.
+These conditions hold for all serial protocols considered in this paper.
+The left-hand condition of \eqref{eq:cassm} is satisfied by all serial protocols in which either $m_n$ is bounded or $m_n=O(n)$ and $\liminf_n c_n=\infty$.